plewis/plewis.github.io/phylogenetics/papers.md

 Studier, J. A., and K. J. Keppler.
 1988.
 A note on the neighbor-joining algorithm of Saitou and Nei.
 Molecular Biology and Evolution 5: 729-731.
 (Neighbor joining speedup)

 Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
 Bias in Phylogenetic Estimation and Its Relevance to the Choice between Parsimony and Likelihood Methods.
 Systematic Biology, 50(4), 525–539.

-Sytsma, K. J., and L. D. Gottlieb.
-1986.
-Chloroplast DNA evidence for the origin of the genus _Heterogaura_ from a species of _Clarkia_ (Onagraceae).
-PNAS 83: 5554-5557.
-(Outgroup may be part of ingroup)

 Thorne, J. L., H. Kishino, and I. S. Painter.
 1998.
 Estimating the rate of evolution of the rate of molecular evolution.
 Molecular Biology and Evolution 15: 1647-1657.
 (Correlated relaxed clocks)